 Rave messages may be sent to campus e-mail addresses, external e-mail addresses, and text-enabled devices.
-If you have any concerns about the validity of a Rave alert message, call Campus Safety, 5999 from any campus phone, or (260) 982-5999 from any other phone.
+If you have any concerns about the validity of a Rave alert message, please call Parkview Security/Police at 260-266-1800.